creativewebmatrixsolutions/dropafile/README.rst

 .. _build-status: https://travis-ci.org/ulif/dropafile

-`dropafile` provides a webapp where users can drop files.
+`dropafile` provides an HTTPS-secured webapp where users can drop files.

 It is meant as a channel to deliver documents in a not too unsecure manner.
 For instance as a quickly installable workaround if people are